CloudI/website/_build/html/_sources/Java_Integration.txt

 Adding the Java Application to CloudI
 =====================================
-Adding the Java application to Cloudi can be done either at runtime by calling the CloudI API or by adding the configuration information to the *cloudi.conf* file.
+Adding the Java application to CloudI can be done either at runtime by calling the CloudI API or by adding the configuration information to the *cloudi.conf* file.
 A script to call the runtime API is shown below.

 ::